The government, in partnership with the pensions industry, is to trial a new initiative designed...

 Keep in mind what you can and must do

-- If necessary, review the requirements of your employment contract and powers granted under the articles of association.
+- If necessary, review the requirements of your employment contract and powers granted under the articles of association and take suitable legal advice.

 Whenever possible, avoid giving personal guarantees for the company's debts